onmax/nimiq-nuxt-template/README.md

 - `package.json`: Update the `name`, `version`, `description`, `author`, `repository`, `bugs`, and `homepage` fields.
 - `vite.config.ts`: Update the `base` field to match your repository name or custom domain.

+> the whole is not SSR since Nimiq Web Client is suppose to run in the client.
+You can modify this behaviour as you want and create islands

 ## Features

 - Includes `@nimiq/core@next` and connects to the Nimiq Albatross Testnet.